Chat with us, powered by LiveChat

 Don’t miss our Regulations-focused Time with IX sessions for members, where you can get answers to your 2024 Regulations questions.

-Come to Philadelphia this October for an invaluable experience of networking, training, and certification at the 13th Annual ATIXA Conference.
+Join us in Henderson, NV, in January 2025, for an invaluable experience of networking, training, and certification at the 2025 Winter Symposium.

 [1] This underlying connection is why I am excited about the ongoing partnership with our sister organization, NABITA.
 This collaboration is pivotal, underscoring the indispensability of a unified approach to addressing and mitigating risks within educational environments.